Jeiwan/uniswapv3-book/content/docs/milestone_5/flash-loan-fees.md

 # Flash Loan Fees

 In a previous chapter we implemented flash loans and made them free.
-However, Uniswap collect swap fees on flash loans, and we're going to add this to our implementation–the amounts repaid by flash loan borrowers must including the fee.
+However, Uniswap collects swap fees on flash loans, and we're going to add this to our implementation: the amounts repaid by flash loan borrowers must include a fee.

 Here's what the updated `flash` function looks like:
 ```solidity